ErugoOSS/Erugo/readme.md

 ---

-🚀 **Ready to start?
-Download Erugo and begin sharing files securely in minutes!**
+🚀 **Ready to take control of your file sharing?
+Deploy Erugo in minutes and start sharing securely!**

 ## Disclaimer